wrapperband/Tame-Mossley-FloodRisk/README.md

 The flood event on 16-3-2013 coincides with a huge flood reading at Uppermill, which means the maximum flood level reading needs reviewing.

+Fro analysis chart of the rate of change of daily maximum river level at Mossley.

+It can be clearly observed that the rate of change of the average level has remain steady around 60cm cumulative daily rate of change per week.

+Whereas the Maximum Rate of change has linearly increased over the monitoring period, apart from the 2013 flood anomaly.

+This shows the rate river level has got higher from 600 (cm Change per day per week) to over 800  (cm/d/w)

+i.e a increase in speed of floods of 125%. i.e. Since the level of rain is currently normal to low, this increase can only be accounted for by a reduction of rainfall soak.

+note : This is a daily reading so, real flood time speeds may changing by an even greater amount.

 ### Method